NFL draft: No suspense as 3 QBs dominate early picks

 ”We all agree over the past season, one thing we missed the most was all our fans,” Goodell said. ”And we can’t wait to have all of you back in First Energy Stadium and every stadium across the league this season.”

-Wilson was expected to go to New York, which hasn’t had a franchise QB since Joe Namath and traded incumbent Sam Bradford to Carolina this month to clear a path for Wilson.
+Wilson was expected to go to New York, which hasn’t had a franchise QB since Joe Namath and traded incumbent Sam Darnold to Carolina this month to clear a path for Wilson.

 ”When a team isn’t doing super well and you can go in there and actually be a key piece to actually flip that organization around, I think that’s so special,” Wilson said. ”I’m so excited, along with this new coaching staff, to go in there and try and do the best that we can to flip this thing around.”